Zorayda Sanchez

 Zorayda Sanchez (June 28, 1951 – August 27, 2008) was a Filipino comedian, actress, television and film scriptwriter.

 Personal life

 She was a single mom with one daughter, Alexis Joyce whom she had with actor Dax Rivera.

 Education

 She graduated cum laude from the University of Santo Tomas with a degree in Journalism.

 Career

+Sanchez began writing scripts for radio drama programs on DZRH shortly after graduating from university.

-Sanchez was a regular fixture of comedy films in the '80s.
-She was also cast on the 80's hit gag show Goin' Bananas, together with Christopher de Leon, Edgar Mortiz, and the late actors Johnny Delgado and Jay Ilagan.
+Sanchez was a regular fixture of comedy films in the 1980s.
+She was also cast on the 1980s hit gag show Goin' Bananas, together with Christopher de Leon, Edgar Mortiz, and the late actors Johnny Delgado and Jay Ilagan.